ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 ...
 ```

-If we query the application, we can see that we now get a different translation in German:
+Query the application to see a different translation in German:

 ```console
 $ curl -X POST -H "Content-Type: application/json" localhost:8000 -d '"It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief"'